 Multi-agent Robotics Framework (MARF) is an AI-driven multi-layered framework that offers a wide range of military applications.
 It will allow collaboration among the many types of robots previously produced by the Indian military.
 Among these are the Snake Robot, the Legged Robot, the Wheeled Robot with Passive Suspension, the Wall-climbing Robot, and the Robot Sentry.

 Artificial intelligence assists in developing unmanned military operating systems for the many sorts of terrain in the nation.
-To make a breakthrough in this field, a lot of research is being done on locomotion technologies.
+To make a breakthrough in this field, a lot of research is being done on locomotion technology.

 Instead of seeing them as short-term expenses, businesses are beginning to see them as long-term investments.
 Data capture is becoming easier as IoT devices become more efficient.
 This has raised a demand for AI and machine learning applications in all smart devices.